drakhir/fsobj-rename/README.md

 # fsobj-rename
-Rename files and directories based on a set criteria
+Rename files and directories based on a set criteria.